InnoVal Consulting Group

 The Wall Street Journal Vol. CCXXXVII No. 79.
 April 23, 2001 Managers' Journal Editorials Page A22

-After a decade of exuberant growth, the business world is bracing for a slowdown.
-Industries are lining up for consolidation, companies are announcing layoffs and CVs are piling up on headhunters’ desks.
+After a decade of exuberant growth, the business world braces for a slowdown.
+Industries are lining up for consolidation, companies are announcing layoffs, and CVs are piling up on headhunters’ desks.

-In corporate suites, chief executives are again pacing about frowning over the usual potpourri of unsavory decisions: lay off 10% of the company now and another 5% later, or vise versa; call it "downsizing", "restructuring" or perhaps "strategic repositioning"; announce now or let the competition go first.
+In corporate suites, chief executives are pacing about, frowning over the usual potpourri of unsavory decisions: lay off 10% of the company now and another 5% later, or vice versa; call it "downsizing," "restructuring" or perhaps "strategic repositioning"; announce now or let the competition go first.

-Before making that announcement, they should take a moment to reflect on the last time they cut back during a slowdown.
+Before making that announcement, they should reflect on the last time they cut back during a slowdown.
 They downsized, but so did their competition; they lowered costs, and the competition followed; they lowered prices, and the competition matched.
 When the dust cleared, their company survived but was smaller, weaker, demoralized and still without a competitive advantage.

 A better alternative might be to try to remold the industry.
-Take your industry, melt it down and rebuild it afresh on a clean slate.
-The Belgian movie-theater industry provides an example.
+Belgian movie theaters provide an example.

 From the late '60s to the late '80s, the average Belgian’s movie-going declined 75%, decimating the country’s movie-theater operators.
 Many went out of business and survivors bled through two decades of painful downsizing and restructuring.